bastosmichael/ephemyral-nextjs-code/README.md

 ### 4. Setup Database

-You will need a Postgres database to use Buildware.
+You will need a Postgres database to use Ephemyral.

 We recommend using [Supabase](https://supabase.com/) or [Neon](https://neon.tech/).